 1- The most mentioned was a sling/baby carrier.
 I’m not recommending any particular type or brand here but a baby carrier/sling will keep your baby safely closed to you, will keep her/him calm and your hands will be free!
 There are places in London where you can try different types, you can rent them as well to see which one is the best fit for you and your baby.
 I really recommend Wear my Baby in Tooting, the lovely Hannah will be happy to help you find the perfect one for you!

 2- Buggy/Pram.
 Again you need to try and see what’s comfortable for you.
 I don’t think there is the best pram and especially don’t get what’s fashionable.
 I would say in London you need something small, light and easy to fold.
 In my experience, a pram was a really essential item!
 I never use a baby carrier, I went out to get my daughter to sleep and it was perfect as she could stay there once back home.
 Or went out for chores and shopping so having the pram stuffed of things instead of carrying bags myself was so great and I really missed it when Amy didn’t want the pram anymore!!
 Or went out to be social (definitely far less than the shopping trips!!) and again having the baby sleeping on the pram was super useful.
 Well . . . least when she slept!
-But Amy liked to be social as well 🙂
+But Amy liked to be social as well 🙂 What I personally used was the Baby Oyster and loved it, of course for the first few months I used the carrycot.
+I found it was smaller than others and easy to use.

 3- Muslins, lots and lots of them 🙂 They will be your everyday best friend that can have multiple uses.
 Will save your top during burp time, will clean up fluids of different types, can be used as an extra layer, like a receiving blanket, as an underneath layer.
 The nice big muslins can be used to swaddle baby.
 Definitely, an item to always have handy.
+The aden +anais are a bit expensive but soft and have nice patterns you can choose from.
+I would suggest a few nice ones when you are out and about and then you need lots for home, check out these ones!

 4- Co-sleeping cot/crib.
 I personally had a Moses basket that a friend kindly passed to me.
 I wouldn’t buy one as the baby will grow out there very quickly.
 Apparently, these cribs that are attached to your bed are quite popular and pretty useful.
 There are different brands and model on the market so search the best option for you.
+This is a best seller on Amazon.

 5- Sleeping-bags are very useful to keep baby warm at night.
 I used to buy them from Merino Kids when Amy was little.
 They were super warm, soft and so lightweight.
 The best thing about this is that the baby can move and kick but the blanket will stay on!